 Systems Manager is easy to use.
 Simply access Systems Manager from the EC2 Management Console, select the instances you want to manage, and define the management tasks you want to perform.
 Systems Manager is available now at no cost to manage both your EC2 and on-premises resources.

 The KACE Systems Management Appliance provides a growing organization with comprehensive management of network-connected devices, including servers, PCs, Macs, Chromebooks, tablets, printers, storage, networking gear and the Internet of Things (IoT).
 KACE can fulfill all of the organization's systems management needs, from initial deployment to ongoing management and retirement.

-AWS Systems Manager is ranked 17th in Configuration Management while Quest KACE Systems Management is ranked 3rd in Configuration Management with 12 reviews.
+AWS Systems Manager is ranked 17th in Configuration Management while Quest KACE Systems Management is ranked 2nd in Configuration Management with 12 reviews.
 AWS Systems Manager is rated 0.0, while Quest KACE Systems Management is rated 8.6.
 On the other hand, the top reviewer of Quest KACE Systems Management writes "We can see everything for the endpoint management of devices using a single interface".
-AWS Systems Manager is most compared with AWS OpsWorks, SCCM, Ansible, Red Hat Satellite and Microsoft Endpoint Manager, whereas Quest KACE Systems Management is most compared with SCCM, Microsoft Windows Server Update Services, BigFix, Ansible and Puppet Enterprise.
+AWS Systems Manager is most compared with AWS OpsWorks, Microsoft Endpoint Configuration Manager, Ansible and Red Hat Satellite, whereas Quest KACE Systems Management is most compared with Microsoft Endpoint Configuration Manager, Microsoft Windows Server Update Services, BigFix, Kaseya VSA and Ivanti Patch for Endpoints.